centrifuge/documentation/docs/tinlake/contracts/contracts.md

 * Ceiling.repay(loan, wad) is called and needs to not revert to make the Ceiling aware of the decrease in debt

 ### Pile
-The default implementation of the `Pile` allows creating of different interest rate groups and assigning each loan a rate group.
+The default implementation of the `Pile` allows creating of different interest rate groups and assigning each loan to a rate group.
 Each interest rate group has an interest rate that is calculated on a per second compounding basis.

 It's task is to report the outstanding debt for each loan with the method `debt(uint loan) returns (uint)`.